-Applicants to the History Major or Minor programs must include both Canadian and European history course work within their program, as well as the history of any region other than Canada or Europe.
+Applicants to the History major or minor programs must include both Canadian and European history course work within their program, as well as the history of any region other than Canada or Europe.

-Bachelor of Education applicants to the Secondary Stream planning to meet the History teachable minor requirement must complete a minimum of six (6) credit hours of introductory (100 level) or survey courses in each of geography, history, and a social science.
+Bachelor of Education applicants to the Secondary program planning to meet the History teachable minor requirement must complete a minimum of 6 credit hours of introductory (100-level) or survey courses in each of Geography, History, and a social science.

-Applicants must also complete a minimum of an additional six (6) credit hours of lower-division history course work and eighteen (18) credit hours of upper-division history.
-A minimum of six (6) credits must have a significant Canadian content.
+Applicants must also complete a minimum of an additional 6 credit hours of lower-division history course work and 18 credit hours of upper-division history.
+A minimum of 6 credit hours must have a significant Canadian content.

-Applicants planning to meet the History teachable major requirement must complete an additional twelve (12) credit hours of upper-division work in history.
+Applicants planning to meet the History teachable major requirement must complete an additional 12 credit hours of upper-division work in history.